 Make Peace with a Daily Ritual

 Make a “mindfulness peace treaty” with a regular routine.
-In his book A Pebble in my Pocket, Thick Nhat Hanh says that he has made a pact with the stairs.
+In his book A Pebble for Your Pocket: Creative Stories for Children and Grown Ups, Thick Nhat Hanh says that he has made a pact with the stairs.
 Every time he goes up or down, he does so mindfully, with awareness of each step and breath.
 If he rushes himself, he starts back at the beginning.
 Try this with your stairs or with brushing your teeth.
 Or the distance you walk from your front door to your mailbox.
 Decide as a family and give it a try.
 That way one short stretch of each day will be focused and mindful.

 Writing or drawing in a journal each day will bring children and adults alike moments of focus and mindfulness.
 No matter how creative you think you are (or fear you aren't), building in time to let your thoughts wander on paper may become an enjoyable, meditative practice.
 Alissa at Creative with Kids offers a wonderful collection of kid-friendly art journal prompts, as well as meditative journal prompts for parents.